decred/dcrdata/README.md

 sync status page will be accessible until synchronization is complete.

-If `sync-status-limit` is not set (the default), only the sync status page will be available.
+If `sync-status-limit` is not set (the default), only the sync status page will be available (recommended).

 ```ini
 sync-status-limit=1000
 ```

 _It is recommended that you avoid setting `sync-status-limit` as a value larger than 1000 especially if your machine struggles handling dcrdata normal load.
 Setting a larger value might worsen your situation especially when you try to load processor intensive pages like ticketpool._

 ## System Hardware Requirements